AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 In Shi’a Islam, the Imamate is the divine appointment of the Imams, who are leaders of Shi’a communities and perceived as descendants of the prophet Muhammad.

-In Islam, immanence is the idea that God is present in and involved with life on Earth and in the universe; immanence is a quality of God.
+Within the Islamic faith, Immanence is the idea that God is present in and involved with life on Earth and in the universe; immanence is a quality of God.

 In religious use, the term impersonal refers to the idea that God has no ‘human’ characteristics, is unknowable and mysterious, more like an idea or force than a person.

-infant baptism
+Infant baptism

 In Christianity, infant baptism is the sacrament through which babies and young children become members of the Church, where promises are taken on their behalf by adults; the infant is freed from sin and introduced to the saving love of God and the support of the Christian community.

-informal prayer
+Informal prayer

 Informal prayer is made up by an individual using his or her own words.

-informal worship
+Informal worship

-informal worship is a type of non-liturgical worship, sometimes ‘spontaneous’ or ‘charismatic’ in nature.
+Informal worship is a type of non-liturgical worship, sometimes ‘spontaneous’ or ‘charismatic’ in nature.

-intention (niyyah)
+Intention (niyyah)

 Intention is the plan that someone makes before they act.